Rochester Institute of Technology: Rankings

 In the 2026 edition of U.S. News & World Report, RIT was ranked No. 88 among National Universities.

-Business Insider ranked RIT No. 14 in Northeast aofd No. 36 in the country for Computer Science.
+Business Insider ranked RIT No. 14 in Northeast and No. 36 in the country for Computer Science.

 RIT was ranked among the top 50 national universities in a national survey of "High School Counselors Top College Picks".

 RIT's Saunders College of Business ranked No. 26 in the United States for "Best Online MBA Programs" for the online executive MBA program by U.S. News & World Report.
 Times Higher Education/The Wall Street Journal ranked the MBA program at Saunders College of Business No. 54 among business colleges and universities around the world for the year 2019.

 RIT was ranked among the top 20 universities recognized for excellent co-operative learning and internship programs.
 It was further placed at No. 24 in the top 30 universities for Computer Science with the best Returns on Investment (ROI) in the US.

 The Princeton Review ranked RIT's game design and development program No. 6 nationally at the undergraduate level and No. 10 at the graduate level in 2025.
 Among the top 75 universities for Video Game Design in the US, RIT was ranked No. 4.

-Co-op program
+Co-op Program

 RIT's co-op program, which began in 1912, is the fourth-oldest in the world.
 It is also the fifth-largest in the nation, with approximately 3,500 students completing a co-op each year at over 2,000 businesses.
 The program requires (or allows, depending on major) students to work in the workplace for up to five quarters alternating with quarters of class.
 The amount of co-op varies by major, usually between 3 and 5 three-month "blocks" or academic quarters.
 Many employers prefer students to co-op for two consecutive blocks, referred to as a "double-block co-op".
 During a co-op, the student is not required to pay tuition to the school and is still considered a "full time" student.